Jérôme Valcke: 2020 prosecution

 On 14 September 2020, the Swiss Federal Court started to prosecute both Valcke and Nasser Al-Khelaifi, based on charges related to a meeting on 24 October 2013, at the French headquarters of beIN, in which Al-Khelaifi allegedly promised to purchase a villa in Porto Cervo, Sardinia for €5m, to be utilized by Valcke through a rental contract signed by Abdelkader Bessedik, in exchange to granting the 2026 and 2030 World Cups screening rights to beIN Media.

 In the meantime, Valcke was also accused of accepting $1.5 million in bribes from Greek businessman Dinos Deris, to help him in paying his $11m personal debt, stemmed from the purchase of two homes in Switzerland worth CHF 7m as well as a 34 m boat valued at more than CHF 2m.

 Suspension extended

 On 24 March 2021, his first suspension which was due to expire in October 2025, was extended by six years until 2031.

 Personal life

 Besides his first language, French, Valcke speaks English, German and Spanish.
-He is married to Ornella Stocchi, because of whom he obtained South African citizenship, and has one son and one daughter (Matteo Valcke and Valentina Valcke).
+He is married to Ornella Stocchi, because of whom he obtained South African citizenship, and has one son and one daughter, Matteo and Valentina.